 - Feeling like yourself again and ready to start lifting?
 You may experience tightness in the treated areas as the scar tissue begins to develop.
 This is normal.

 - Stretching and massaging of the scar tissues is very important.
 Although the tissues will feel tight, you will not likely hurt anything by stretching or weight training.
 Massaging tools may be used to help break the scar tissue down and recommend massaging the area 2-3 times a day for 5 minutes.

 - Make sure you get the go-ahead from your surgeon before resuming strength training and resistance exercises.

-Remember these are some general guidelines and if you have any questions about your recovery please contact your surgeon.
+*DISCLAIMER: Remember these are some general guidelines for XSCULPT patients only.
+If you have questions about your recovery please contact your surgeon.